Persia and carpets going hand in hand so here is your ultimate guide to bagging one of your own

 The colour, subject matter and pattern of a carpet varies, in no small part due to the mood of the maker but regional variations all have their own unique styles that make them stand apart from each other.

 Made by nomadic tribes, these rugs are usually recognised by the use of natural colours – mainly reds and blues – and basic designs that are often irregular in shape.
-The irregular patterns are caused when tribespeople move camps and in turn, move their looms when still only partway through the weaving process.
+The irregular patterns are caused when tribespeople move camps and in turn, move their looms when still only part way through the weaving process.
 These are often in stark contrast to the very symmetrical rugs found elsewhere.

-Gabbeh rugs are a great example of tribal rugs, made of hand-spun wool these thick rugs are usually coloured in shades of natural yellow, orange or rusty reds by the Qashqai and Luri weavers of the Zagros Mountains.
-The Bakhtiari people of west-central Iran (near Isfahan) usually have a floral or garden design and divide their rugs into individual squares with animals and plant motifs.
+Gabbeh rugs are a great example of tribal rugs, made of hand spun wool these thick rugs are usually coloured in shades of natural yellow, orange or rusty reds by the Qashqai and Luri weavers of the Zagros Mountains.
+The Bakhtiari people of west central Iran (near Isfahan) usually have a floral or garden design and divide their rugs into individual squares with animals and plant motifs.
 The Bakhtiari rugs often use earthy reds, browns, greens and yellows.
 The Balouchi rugs are normally smaller in size with simple geometric patterns and dyed blue or dark red.
 The nomadic Balouchi also use camel or goat hair in beige or browns around the edges of the rugs.

 As the name suggests, these rugs are made in villages and are usually of a higher quality and have more consistent patterns than the Tribal Rugs, as the looms they are made on aren’t moved around frequently.
 They are usually made with a cotton ‘warp and weft,’ which means they are more likely to keep their shape and last longer than tribal rugs.
-A wider range of colours is also available to village rug makers so golds and yellows are more likely to be incorporated alongside blues and reds.
+A wider range of colours are also available to village rug makers so golds and yellows are more likely to be incorporated alongside blues and reds.

 Heriz rugs are easily identified by their use of bright vibrant colours and bold patterns, and always feature an oversized medallion in the centre of the rug with a double or triple outline and large corner pieces.
 Hamadan rugs also often feature a central medallion and have repeated geometrical patterns throughout with occasional floral patterns.
 Abadeh rugs, from a village between the two famous rug making towns of Shiraz and Isfahan, can be recognised by their use of vases and blue corner medallions.
 Abadeh rugs usually have a large hexagon in the middle and iconography of birds or small animals found on them.

-These are regarded as the highest quality of all Persian rugs because of the higher quality of looms, which are fixed in position, allowing for a more consistent weave.
+These are regarded the highest quality of all Persian rugs because of the higher quality of looms, which are fixed in position, allowing for a more consistent weave.
 Town weavings will almost always have a higher knot density and have the most elaborate designs and colours with complex multiple borders.

 Isfahan has long been a major rug producing centre but all carpet weaving stopped after the Afghan invasion of 1722.
 The 20th century saw the skill re-emerge but any antique rugs from the early period will not be cheap.
 Isfahan rugs are very symmetrical and have a single coloured background with a central medallion in blue or rose, surrounded by vines.